beNative/prompt-forge/README.md

 ## Key Features

 - **Prompt Management**: Organize your prompts in a clean, intuitive interface.
 Create, edit, and delete prompts with ease.
-- **AI-Powered Refinement**: Connect to a local LLM provider (like Ollama or LMStudio) to get AI-driven suggestions for improving your prompts.
+- **AI-Powered Refinement**: Connect to a local LLM provider to get AI-driven suggestions for improving your prompts.
+- **Automatic Service Discovery**: Automatically detects running local LLM services like Ollama and LM Studio, simplifying setup.
+- **Light/Dark Mode**: A beautiful, consistent experience in both light and dark themes, with a manual toggle and respect for system preferences.
 - **Undo/Redo History**: A full history system in the editor allows you to undo and redo changes to your prompt content.
 - **Command Palette**: A quick-access command palette (Ctrl+Shift+P) for power users to perform actions like creating, deleting, and navigating.
 - **Local First**: Your data is saved locally.
 For the desktop version, it saves to JSON files in the application's directory.
 For the web version, it uses `localStorage`.
-- **Simple Configuration**: Easily configure the URL and model name for your local LLM provider.
 - **Built-in Documentation**: Access functional and technical manuals directly within the app.
 - **Live Logging**: Monitor application activity with a built-in, filterable logging panel.